October 6, 2021

 - According to WAC 220-352-340, it is unlawful for any original receiver of crab to fail to record ALL crab aboard the vessel making the delivery to the original receiver.
-The poundage of any crab deemed to be unmarketable, discards, or weigh backs must be shown on the fish receiving ticket, but a zero dollar value may be entered for such crab.
+The poundage of any crab deemed to be unmarketable, discards, weigh backs and/or reserved as for take home by the harvester must be shown on the fish receiving ticket, but a zero-dollar value may be entered for such crab.

-Please note that this is the eighth year that this material will NOT be printed out in hardcopy and mailed out to everyone.
-In the interest of conducting more efficient business practices, the former "mailer" is now posted in the WDFW website's commercial section.
-This section will continue to be updated with in-season harvest numbers, detailed color charts for special zones, and current emergency regulations.
-If you need a printed copy of this pre-season information packet please call 425-775-1311 ext 126 with your request and be sure to leave your name and mailing address.
+In the interest of conducting more efficient business practices, this information is also posted in the WDFW website’s commercial section.
+The Puget Sound Commercial crabbing website will be regularly updated with season information, harvest numbers, detailed maps of special harvest zones, and current emergency regulations.
+If you need a printed copy of this information packet, please call (360) 302-3030 x321 with your request and be sure to leave your name and mailing address.

 Have a safe and productive season.

 Puget Sound Commercial Crustacean Biologist, (360) 302-3672

 - Maps and Descriptions of Non-commercial and Limited Commercial Areas

 - WAC 220-320-100

 - WAC 220-320-110